 experience to visit the site where in ancient times the mighty Carthage

 was located.
-Only a few remains bear witness
+Only a few remains bear witness to this legendary

-of Tunis from a Phoenician colony.
+a Phoenician colony.
 According to Dionyssios von Halikarnasos

 the foundation dates back to 814 BC.

 The centre of the city was the

-of the hill a Punic residential area with
+of the hill a Punic residential area with multi-storey houses made

-underground cisterns to collect water.
+to collect water.

 was the Trophet, a cemetery and ritual site.
+In the course

-1,500 steles with inscriptions and religious symbols.
+steles with inscriptions and religious symbols.
 The excavations

 revealed the remains of infants and children in large numbers which

 suggests possible evidence of child sacrifices.